Not Accepting New Clients at the Moment

-Amy Hetrick, BA (she, her) has been working with women with substance use disorder (SUD) as the founder and director of a transitional living program for nearly a decade.
+Amy Hetrick, MSW, LSW, CTP (she, her, hers) has been working with women with substance use disorder (SUD) as the founder and director of a transitional living program for nearly a decade.
 In this role, she has utilized her gifts of compassion, empathy, and connection to gain the trust of her clients.
-Amy strives to create a safe space to allow individuals to experience vulnerability and reconnect with their authentic selves.
+With her Masters of Social Work degree, Amy strives to create a safe space to allow individuals to experience vulnerability and reconnect with their authentic selves.
 Amy thinks outside the box to collaborate with her clients to encourage them to discover joy, develop hope, and find a sense of purpose.
 As a ceramic artist, painter, musician, chef, and gardener, Amy’s joy comes from the art of living.

-Amy’s clinical experience includes SUD groups, values and goals groups, and work with individuals.
-She is a trained facilitator in the externalization process of the Growth and Transition Workshop.
+Amy is a trained facilitator in the externalization process of the Growth and Transition Workshop.
+She has also completed her EMDR training.
 Amy honors the sacredness of trauma.
 She believes that repairing the disconnection of self, caused by the pain of trauma, is a fluid healing process.
 Integrating the past and present to discover inner freedom in order to navigate a hopeful future.